- About Me

 As it turned out, Dispatch didn’t need to hire in February 2004 like I thought.
 Or March.
 Or April or May.
 Early that year I noticed an open position for a technical writer in Flight Operations.
 I thought and prayed about it and discussed it with Jenny.
 It wasn’t Dispatch, but I wasn’t even positive I still wanted Dispatch.
 It would let me return to my writing roots instead of designing software, and it would bring me a little closer to the action of our daily operations.
 So I applied.
 It came down to me and a guy from outside.
 They chose him, ironically right before the president imposed a hiring freeze on all outside applicants without her approval.
 I got this call at work, and I tried really hard not to cry, but again it didn’t work.

 I didn’t get the writing job.
 I wasn’t sure about Dispatch, and even if I did want it, I had no idea when it would open again.
 I was doomed to finish the software redesign, and I knew the last steps would be especially painful.
-But the irony of the hiring freeze made me believe that this, too, was part of God’s plan, even if I couldn’t see it.
+But the irony of the hiring freeze made me believe that this, too, was part of some broader plan, even if I couldn’t see it.

 This time the call came at work.
 By then I pretty much knew the answer because it was the end of the week, and she’d started calling the “no’s” on Monday or Tuesday.
 All she really had to say was, “Congratulations, Andy.
 I’m so happy for you!”
 And that was all she needed.
 I hurried down the hall to Jenny smiling and pumping my fist.
 I didn’t cry this time, but it was close.